Drake Bell: 1991–2003: Early work

-2003–09: Drake & Josh, Telegraph, and It's Only Time
+2004–2009: Acting and musical breakthrough

 In 2003, Bell was cast as Drake Parker alongside Amanda Show costar Josh Peck on the Nickelodeon series Drake & Josh.
-His song, "Found a Way", was featured as the theme song and is therefore included on the show's soundtrack, released on February 22, 2005.
+His song "Found a Way" was featured as the theme song and is therefore included on the show's soundtrack, released on February 22, 2005.
 During this time period, he appeared as himself on Nickelodeon's Zoey 101 in the episode "Spring Fling", where he performed "Highway to Nowhere", which is also featured on the Drake & Josh soundtrack.
 He also had his first of three consecutive wins at the Nickelodeon Kids' Choice Awards for "Favorite TV Actor".
 In 2005, Bell co-starred alongside Drake & Josh co-star Miranda Cosgrove with Dennis Quaid in Yours, Mine and Ours.

 Telegraph, Bell's debut album, was released independently on August 23, 2005.
 The album includes 12 tracks.
 All the tracks were written only by Bell with the exception of "Highway to Nowhere".
 Being an independent release, the album ran out of print, and was re-released on August 7, 2007.
 "Down We Fall" was played on an episode of Drake & Josh titled "Number 1 Fan".
-In 2005, Bell performed with Hawk Nelson in a video for the Hawk Nelson song called "Bring 'Em Out", which was featured in the movie Yours, Mine and Ours.
+In 2005, Bell performed with Hawk Nelson in a video for the Hawk Nelson song called "Bring 'Em Out", which was featured in the film Yours, Mine and Ours.
 The studio version was included on Hawk Nelson's EP Bring 'Em Out and on the special edition of Hawk Nelson Is My Friend.

 In 2006, Bell signed with Universal Motown.
 Bell's second album, It's Only Time, was released on December 5, 2006.
 Bell wrote all of the songs, however, they were all co-written with either C.J.
 Abraham, Michael Corcoran, or both.
 It reached Number 81 on Billboard's Top 200.
 It also charted on the Billboard Rock Charts at number 21.
 The album was more successful in Mexico, reaching number 4 in the Mexico Top 100.
 It is his first album to chart on the Billboard 200, and his highest-selling album with more than 178,000 copies sold in the United States as of 2012.
 He released the lead single, "I Know", on October 17, 2006.
 The video for "I Know" was released in October 2006.
 The single topped the Mexican music charts.
 "I Know" also appeared on the 2010 compilation album Pure Love Songs Vol. 2.
 His song from It's Only Time, "Makes Me Happy", peaked at number 3 on the Bubbling Under Hot 100 Singles Chart, which is an extension of the Hot 100.
 The song was featured in the Drake & Josh series finale "Really Big Shrimp".
 The song also made an appearance on the Pop 100 at number 67 and on the Hot Digital Songs chart at number 45.
 Because of the song's popularity, on October 16, 2007, the Radio Disney single edit version of his song "Makes Me Happy" was released on iTunes.